codewithvikasmishra/mssql_mongo_cassandra_api/README.md

 2nd way is recommended in productionize code.

 <!-- Why 3 dockerfile and only 1 docker-compose file -->
+# Why 3 dockerfile and only 1 docker-compose file
 We may have multiple docker files but docker-compose should be only one.
 In single docker compose file we will call every dockerfile with different ports.